selly361/selly361/README.md

 - 🔭 I’m currently working on a multitude of projects

-- 🌱 I’m currently learning NodeJS, PostgreSQL, Web Sockets, Docker and React-Native
+- 🌱 At the moment, I’m learning Testing, PostgreSQL, Web Sockets, Docker, and React-Native

 <br />